harrij15/SquareMeals/developers_documentation.md

 SignUpActivity
-	Putting info in for database. (multiple checks pw/username stuff) -check if username is taken already before hitting submit button UpdateProfileActivity
+	Putting info in for database. (multiple checks pw/username stuff) -check if username is taken already before hitting submit button -Have legitimate email signups (sending email from server remotely that authenticates account) UpdateProfileActivity
 	Updates changes to profile.
 Pushes to database.
 WelcomeActivity